-A RESOLUTION, NO. 2020-A-0001-R
+A RESOLUTION, NO. 2022-A-0001-R

-A resolution, recognizing that the members of the Amherst County Service Authority Board ("the Board") hold office as a public trust and that their stewardship of such office requires a superior degree of ethical conduct on their part, and therefore reaffirming the Board's intent to adhere to a Code of Ethics; and further adopting Rules of Procedure by which the Board shall govern its meetings in 2020.
+A resolution, recognizing that the members of the Amherst County Service Authority Board ("the Board") hold office as a public trust and that their stewardship of such office requires a superior degree of ethical conduct on their part, and therefore reaffirming the Board's adherence to a Code of Ethics; and further adopting Rules of Procedure by which the Board shall govern its meetings in 2022.